 Questions regarding services for people with disabilities should be sent to email@example.com.

-ADA parking is available with any ticket purchase.
+ADA parking is available for purchase (in advance or at the gate).
 Check here for details.
-During peak times, use is restricted to the disabled Guest and one companion.
 An authorized state-issued sticker, placard or license plate is required to park in designated accessible areas and the person who the pass is issued to must be in the vehicle.
 Law Enforcement Officers will perform checks to ensure that this person is present in the vehicle.
 Violation may result in confiscation of placard.
 Parking is limited and will be on a first-come basis.

 Country 500 offers a full-range of camping opportunities for virtually any budget.
 Just as it is for the great races at the Speedway, Country 500 will allow fans to actually camp out in the infield, literally inside the festival.
 To access the festival from these camping areas may require traveling some distance on the paved roadways and transportation in the infield will not be provided.
 There will be paved pathways to flow from the campground into the festival.

-The Access Center is located on the infield in the center of the 500 Field, please see map for specific location.
+The Access Center is located on the infield adjacent to the ADA shuttle plaza.
+Please see map for specific location.

 Stop by the Access Center upon arrival for: